electricjesus/isomorphic-material-relay-starter-kit/README.md

 * **Specify JWT secret** using `heroku config:set JWT_SECRET=tMMoDN3WCZWoV13wpBjUVcgLQRrCP3c3veNMMV5JlxNelC23oAja8eTVSzgK94LR9TpmLrwqGfuiSzOQ` where you replace the secret value with a secret of your choosing.
 Verify that the value is set with `heroku config`.
 * **Deploy the app** `git push heroku master`.

-For more information refer to excellent [Getting Started with Node.js on Heroku - Deploy the app](https://devcenter.heroku.com/articles/getting-started-with-nodejs#deploy-the-app)
+For more information refer to excellent [Getting Started with Node.js on Heroku - Deploy the app](https://devcenter.heroku.com/articles/getting-started-with-nodejs#deploy-the-app).
+I do not have an available free Cassandra dyno on Heroku so I can not test how to configure Cassandra.

 ### Initial Development Machine Setup